jorgeepena/lunar-ecommerce/readme.md

 # About Lunar E-Commerce
 #### A collective effort by the community

-<strong>Lunar</strong> is an e-commerce solution developed with <a href="https://laravel.com">Laravel</a>.
-The project main objective is to create a robust, multi-purpose and accesible e-commerce which, as a secondary objective, extend it with the help of plugins that allows for flexible development.
+<strong>Lunar</strong> is an e-commerce solution developed with <a href="https://laravel.com">Laravel</a> using Bootstrap 4.0.
+The project main objective is to create a robust, multi-purpose and accesible e-commerce which, as a secondary objective, extends its functionality with the help of plugins that allows for flexible development.

 ### To-do List

-- Nothing for the moment.
+- Personalized Installation / Config (Page Name, SEO Options)
+- Catalog Views
+- User Profile Views
+- WishList Funcionality
+- Multiple User Address
+- Save Payment Methods (!!
+Security concern here)
+- Admin Dashboard
+- Roles & Permissions
+- Shopping Cart Funcionality
+- Theme Capability
+- Plugin Capability
+- Multiple Payment Gateways (Stripe for US / OpenPay for Latin America)

+### Test Access for Admin / User

+Admin:

+- admin@lunar.com
+- 12345

+User:

+- user@lunar.com
+- 12345

 # Local Install